TYPO3-Documentation/t3docs-wiki-migration/create/README.rst

    .. image:: docs/typo3_exception_page_simulation.png

-4. Click the "Edit me on GitHub" button and confirm that you get redirected to the usual GitHub edit form for file
+4. Click the "Edit on GitHub" button and confirm that you get redirected to the usual GitHub edit form for file

    .. code-block::